A faithful avalanche, visionary ideas, and good timing. These are the ingredients of the fascinating story behind the Carina Zermatt Boutique Hotel.

 Placing utmost importance on quality, seasonality, and technique, she turns even a stalk of leek into a memorable tasting experience.
 Her grilled leek from Piedmont with truffle is to write home about.

-Since she has started her tenure here, Gaïa has worked her way into the hearts and minds of Zermatt locals, food suppliers, and other chefs.
+Since she started her tenure here, Gaïa has worked her way into the hearts and minds of Zermatt locals, food suppliers, and other chefs.
 Modest as she is, Gaïa has kept her quality high without bragging about it.
 Fortunately, some of her friends have secretly pitched Gaïa’s cuisine to a scout for Slow Food Switzerland.
-And to her great surprise, Gaïa was recently admitted into the Slow Food Cooks' Alliance.
+And to her great surprise, Gaïa was admitted into the Slow Food Cooks' Alliance.

 We cannot wait to see how Gaïa and her sous-chef, Salvatore, take authentic Italian cuisine to the next level!
 One slow-food menu at a time…